 Fatima, a San Antonio native, enjoys any opportunity to travel outside of the city.
 When she’s not defending the rights of children, she’s working with her Shih Tzu, Cookie, as a therapy animal team, saving the world one stray dog at a time.

 Miriam O'Brien is a Staff Attorney with RAICES.

 Deyanira Perez-Toboso was born and raised in Cuba and moved to the United States in 2013.
 She graduated from University of Havana in 2008 and works as a legal assistant for RAICES in the Fee for Service Program.

 As an immigrant herself, she enjoys helping other immigrants succeed in this country and working with RAICES is the ideal platform to accomplish this goal.
 She hopes to obtain a license to practice immigration law in Texas in favor of contributing even more in assistance to the immigrant community.

 For fun, Deyanira enjoys a little bit of everything.

-Nadia Perez is a legal assistant, Originally from Mexico.
+Nadia Perez is a BIA Accredited Representative, Originally from Mexico.
 Her family migrated to the US pursuing a better future.
 As an immigrant, she struggled with similar situations her clients go through.
 She came to San Antonio in 1998 after she graduated from High School, looking for better opportunities.
 She went through the immigration process in 2002 and is now a US citizen.
 She graduated from UTSA in May 2014 with a Bachelor's in Business.
 At present time, her goal is to attend St. Mary's School of Law.